Human-Computer Interaction Institute

 Dipl.-Psych. (eq.
 B.S. & M.S. in Psychology), University of Freiburg, Germany

-Teacher in "How to Create Computer-Based Learning Materials: Principles and Practices" at Ruhr-Universitaet Bochum, Germany
+Teacher in "How to Create Computer-Based Learning Materials: Principles and Practices" Spring 2011 at Ruhr-Universitaet Bochum, Germany

-Mentor at the PSLC Summer School for the "In Vivo Experimentation" Track
+Mentor at the PSLC Summer School 2010 for the "In Vivo Experimentation" Track and the "CTAT and Example-tracing Tutors" Track

 Reviewed for the Journal of Learning and Instruction, for the meeting of the Cognitive Science Society, for the Special Interest Group on Computer Human Interaction 2011, and for the 5th iSLC Conference 2012

 As part of this work, I have developed an Intelligent Tutoring System for Fractions.
-Through multiple experimental studies in real classrooms with over 2,500 students, I have iteratively improved the system.
+The tutoring system is a type of Cognitive Tutor, developed with CTAT.
+Through experimental studies in real classrooms with over 3,000 students, I have iteratively improved the system.
 The most recent version of the Fractions Tutor is available for free on Mathtutor.
-The tutoring system is a type of Cognitive Tutor, developed with CTAT.

-As Intelligent Tutoring Systems used in real classrooms provide rich data on students' problem-solving behaviors and learning outcomes, I am using statistical methods such as structural equation modeling, Bayesian knowledge tracing, item response theory models, and hierarchical linear modeling to analyze outcome and process variables of my experiments.
+Intelligent Tutoring Systems used in real classrooms provide rich data on students' problem-solving behaviors and learning outcomes.
+I am using statistical methods such as structural equation modeling, Bayesian knowledge tracing, item response theory models, and hierarchical linear modeling to analyze outcome and process variables of my experiments.

 Rau, M. A., Aleven, V., & Rummel, N. (2011).
 How to schedule multiple graphical representations?
 A classroom experiment with an intelligent tutoring system for fractions.
 Paper presented at the Society for Research on Educational Effectiveness Fall 2011 Conference, Washington, D.C.